 Malaysia Airlines flight MH17 crash

 17 July 2014; Malaysia Airlines 777-200ER; 9M-MRD; flight MH17; near Grabovo, Ukraine: The aircraft was on a scheduled international flight between Amsterdam, the Netherlands and Kuala Lumpur, Malaysia.
-The aircraft in cruise at about 33,000 feet when it experienced a catastrophic in flight breakup.
+The aircraft in cruise at about 33,000 feet when it was severely damaged by an explosion from a surface to air missile.
+The explosion led to a catastrophic in flight breakup.
 All 283 passengers and 15 crew members were killed.
-The area of eastern Ukraine where the crash occurred was a conflict zone, and flights of commercial airliners were prohibited at altitudes below 32,000 feet.

 The Dutch Safety Board published their final report on 13 October 2015, and concluded that the crash was caused by the detonation of an explosive warhead fired from a Buk surface to air missile.
 Below are links to the final report, as well as two videos published by the board.